vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 223

-cise role of all the three impurities-Anava, Kärma and Māyiya.'
+cise role of all the three impurities-Anava, Kārma and Māyiya.'

 (viii) Individuation stems from the Godly freedom which alone, in the final analysis, is the ultimate resi- due. "